Q: What is the best way to contact the NC Department of Administration's Division of Non-Public Education?

 Q: I'm moving out of North Carolina; what do I need to do for DNPE?

 Since North Carolina laws do not apply outside of its geographical borders, you will need to close your home school just before leaving the state.
 Log into your homeschool account here.
 Select "Close Your Home School" and choose one of the options to get started closing your home school online.
 You may also close your home school by calling DNPE at 984-236-0110 and informing a representative to close the home school.

 A reminder that conventional (public/non-public) schools in other states may not recognize home school credit.

-- Not if your school is already registered with DNPE.
-Instead, simply inform DNPE (by telephone, US mail, or the Home School Updates and Changes Form) of the change of county, mailing address, and telephone number.
+Not if your school is already registered with DNPE.
+Instead, simply inform DNPE (by telephone, US mail, or by logging into your homeschool account at Home School Updates and Changes Form) of the change of county, mailing address, and telephone number.

 Call the principal of the school into which the student will be transferring to learn what documents and information will be needed to enroll there and what credits will be transferable into that school.
 In most cases, test scores from the previous school year are utilized in assigning the student's grade level in the school.

 Q: Who determines grade placement for home schooled 5 & 6 year old students?

 G.S.
 115C-288(a) empowers public school principals to grade and classify pupils in their respective schools.